FischerUHH/HiTS-FLIP/README.md

 ```

 into the terminal on the sequencer.
 Afterward, you can use [getSerialAdress.py](MiSeq_Hits_Flip/PythonCode/getSerialAdress.py) to get the serial address and add it to line 27 in [setValve.py](MiSeq_Hits_Flip/PythonCode/setValve.py).
 From now on the valve can be switched using the command `sv [position]`.
-Every command send to and recieved from the valve will be logged to [ViciVavleLogs](MiSeq_Hits_Flip/ViciVavleLogs/)
+Every command send to and recieved from the valve will be logged to [ViciVavleLogs](MiSeq_Hits_Flip/ViciVavleLogs/) for quality control.

-As the recipe for the first approach using the external valve contains Illumina's sequencing routine, we refrain from publishing the complete recipe to preserve Illumina's copyright.
+As the recipe contains Illumina's sequencing routine, we refrain from publishing the complete recipe to preserve Illumina's copyright.
 Therefore, you need to assemble it yourself: Make a copy of your `Amplicon` recipe from `D:\Illumina\MiSeq Control Software\CustomRecipe\`, rename it to `HiTS_FLIP_RECIPE`, and add the lines/modifications supplied in [HiTS_FLIP_RECIPE_ADDITION](HiTS_FLIP_RECIPE_ADDITION).

-While executing the custom `HiTS_FLIP_RECIPE` by specifying the recipe in the sample sheet prior to sequencing, [HiTS_FLIP_main.py](MiSeq_Hits_Flip/PythonCode/HiTS_FLIP_main.py) has to be run to monitor the progress of sequencing and FLIP by reading out the log-files.
+While executing the custom `HiTS_FLIP_RECIPE` by specifying the recipe in the sample sheet prior to sequencing, [HiTS_FLIP_main.py](HiTS_FLIP_Logs/PythonCode/HiTS_FLIP_main.py) has to be run to monitor the progress of sequencing and FLIP by reading out the log-files.
+All relevant events will be protocolled in [HiTS_FLIP_Logs](HiTS_FLIP_Logs/HiTS_FLIP_Logs).

 ## 3.2 HiTS-FLIP from Custom Filled Cartridge